British Journal of Educational Technology

 Some authors wish to link their contributions to a Web site containing interactive multimedia material, or to refer to large data sets which cannot be accommodated in the printed journal.
 We have models for publishing such contributions and the Editor will be pleased to discuss this with you.

-The authors should be listed in order of contribution to the paper and all authors take responsibility for their own contributions.
+he authors should be listed in order of contribution to the paper and all authors take responsibility for their own contributions.
 Only include those authors who have made a substantive contribution; those who have made marginal contributions (for example, colleagues or supervisors who have reviewed draft of the work) should be named in an Acknowledgments paragraph after the conclusions.

 Conflict of interest

 Conflicts of interest are less common in learning technology than in, for example, life sciences where authors may have received funding from pharmaceutical companies.
-However, where the work reported deals with commercial products (for example, software developed for educational purposes), you should consider carefully whether there is any conflict of interest and make this clear at the beginning of the paper or colloquium.
+However, where the work reported deals with commercial products (for example, software developed for educational purposes), you should consider carefully whether there is any conflict of interest and make this clear at the beginning of the paper.
 This may take the form of a declaration that there is no conflict of interest, or a statement that sets out the potential conflict.

 It helps us greatly if your manuscript confirms to the rules below, particularly in the layout of references.
 These give us the most problems in copy editing.
 Please follow APA style and use the format of other articles in BJET as a guide for laying out your contribution.

-1. Please will you ensure that the manuscript you submit is free from typographical errors, spelling mistakes, etc. It is your responsibility to ensure that manuscripts are as error free as possible and that simply relying on spell checkers is insufficient.
+1. Please ensure that the manuscript you submit is free from typographical errors, spelling mistakes, etc. It is your responsibility to ensure that manuscripts are as error free as possible and that simply relying on spell checkers is insufficient.
 Errors are an unnecessary distraction and make it harder to review the paper objectively.

 2. As word processing software gets more sophisticated is becomes easier to submit your manuscript in a professional format.
 Please do not use these advanced features.
 The typesetting process works best with simple text from, for example Microsoft Word 97 or 2000.
 In the final stage of copy-editing we have to remove all of these advanced features and this sometimes changes the sense of what you are trying to say.
 This is time-consuming and may delay your article so that it has to be held back to a later issue of the journal.
-If you are submitting an article that you have formatted for internal use, please help us by removing the advanced features before you submit.
+If you are submitting an article that you have formatted for internal use, please help us by removing any advanced features before you submit.